-Table 25.
+Table 24.
 Checklist for customizing FM/Db2 auditing.
 This table lists choices and decisions.

-Audit customization choice Decision (Yes|No|Not applicable) 1.
-Control auditing using the FMN2POPT options module 2.
-Control auditing using SAF rules and a member in SYS1.PARMLIB 3.
-Control auditing using SAF rules, without any changes to SYS1.PARMLIB 4.
-Audit records are to be written to a data set 5.
+- 1. Control auditing using the FMN2POPT options module - 2.
+Control auditing using SAF rules and a member in SYS1.PARMLIB - 3.
+Control auditing using SAF rules, without any changes to

+SYS1.PARMLIB

+- 4. Audit records are to be written to a data set - 5.
 Audit records are to be written to SMF